-3. IMPLEMENTATION OF LSAPs
+3. Implementation of LSAPs

 The Federal Reserve holds assets that it has purchased in the open market in its System Open Market Account (SOMA).
-Historically, SOMA holdings have been nearly all Treasury securities, although small amounts of agency debt were held at times.
-Purchases and sales of SOMA assets are called outright open market operations (OMOs).
+Historically, SOMA holdings have been nearly all Treasury securities, although small amounts of agency debt were held at times in the past.
+10 Purchases and sales of SOMA assets are called outright open market operations (OMOs).
 Outright OMOs, in conjunction with repurchase agreements and reverse repurchase agreements, traditionally were used to alter the supply of bank reserves in order to influence conditions in the federal funds market.
-Most of the higher frequency adjustments to reserve supply were accomplished through repurchase and reverse repurchase agreements, with outright OMOs conducted periodically to accommodate trend growth in currency demand.
+Most of the higher-frequency adjustments to reserve supply were accomplished through repurchase and reverse repurchase agreements, with outright OMOs conducted periodically to accommodate trend growth in reserve demand.